Cruising Through the Complexities of Signing Native Mobile Apps

-With the upcoming release of version 10 of OutSystems Platform, we’ve made it easy to build native mobile apps for iOS and Android.
-While on this journey of bringing you this new feature, we had to address a lot of aspects of mobile app development, including just exactly how developers can sign their apps.
+When we released version 10 of OutSystems, we made it easy to build native mobile apps for iOS and Android.
+During this journey of bringing you this new feature, we had to address a lot of aspects of mobile app development, including just exactly how developers can sign their apps.
 Apple and Google require this step when building the package used to install your app in devices so everyone knows who produced that binary and you’re assured that it has not been tampered with.

 We knew upfront that signing iOS apps was a complex task that involves certificates, provisioning profiles and handling a number of items on the Apple Developer Program website (where you can manage everything you need to sign iOS apps).
 However, we also wanted to know more about Google’s mechanisms for signing apps that end up in the Play store.